Looking for Something?

 A lot of fire alarm salesman and installers are probably wondering why CI cable is required.

 In order for the fire department to properly evacuate a building they need the fire alarm system to operate through the emergency.
 At least long enough for the occupants to reach safety.
 In some case total evacuation is not necessary and could cause more harm than good.
 This is the reason for voice evacuation and mass notification systems.
-For more information on Mass Notification and Voice Evacuation read on the FCI E3 Series.
+For more information on Mass Notification and Voice Evacuation read on the Notifier Onyx Series Fire Alarm Systems.

 With CI cable you can be assured that the circuits have a 2 hour window of survivability.
 This in most cases will be enough time to warn the occupants and respond accordingly.